opa-stack/opa-stack.github.io/guide/api/plugin-system.md

 To use a custom plugin-folder, populate the configuration named `PLUGIN_PATHS` with a comma-separated-list of path's.

 ::: tip
 The path `/data/opa/plugins` will always be appened, this is because we use plugins internally as well.
-However, they can easiely be overridden if wanted.
+However, they can easiely be overridden if wanted as they are appended as the last item in the list.
 :::

 ## File-structure